lopata29435/Comparison-of-Java-vs.-C-Memory-Management-Performance-Benchmarks/README.md

 ## Description of benchmark scenarios

 ### ByteBench
 Benchmark to measure the performance of fixed-size memory allocation.
 Each iteration performs memory allocation of the specified size.
-Malloc is used for allocation.

-### ByteNewBench
-Benchmark to measure memory allocation performance using `new` operator.
-Each iteration performs a memory allocation of the specified size using the `new` operator.

 ### ComplexObjectBench
 Benchmark for allocating memory for complex objects with a specified number of elements.
 Each iteration allocates memory for a complex object the specified number of iterations.
 A complex object is a class with a field containing a vector of the specified size.